 Hearing tests & options to address hearing loss

-New hearing clinic in Queenstown expands Southland clinics
+New hearing clinic in Dunedin expands Invercargill and Queenstown clinics

 Offering diagnostic hearing tests from free quick checks to the full diagnostic analysis, our team use the latest technology to assess the level of support you need and guide you through the options to suit your lifestyle.

 How do I know if I suffer from hearing loss?